Happy PRIDE Month from the Founder of MLY

 I think it is the spirit that makes someone beautiful.
 To me, gender and genitalia is not important.

-In many indigenous cultures there were often those in the tribe called ‘Two Spirits.’
+In many indigenous cultures there were those in the tribe called ‘Two Spirits.’
 Two Spirits were both man and woman, feminine and masculine… oftentimes they were shamans, teachers, artists.
-Think of David Bowie and Prince; epic artists that embody both masculine and feminine.
+Think of David Bowie and Prince; epic artists that embody both masculine and feminine aspects.